RaulCasquinha/RaymarchingOnTInspire/README.md

 Good luck running this

-It ran on mine but it took a lot of time
+It ran on mine but it took a lot of time (ti-nspire CX II-T)

 omg it froze